Zefiro (train): Västtrafik X80

-SJ Zefiro Express/SJ 250 (Delta 2.0)
+SJ 250/X250 (Delta 2.0)

-In 2021, the Swedish train operator SJ decided to buy 25 new Bombardier Zefiro trains, expected to come into service in 2026.
+In 2021, the Swedish train operator SJ decided to buy 25 new Bombardier/Alstom Zefiro trains, expected to come into service in 2026.
 The top speed is 250 km/h.

 The trains will have 363 seats, and designed to handle running at temperatures of -40 degrees Celsius.
 Train systems are designed to operate in both Sweden and Denmark, as well being certified to operate in Norway.